-If the President Appeal Board grants a petition for appeal proceedings, he the Appeal Board, through an individual selected to convene the Board's proceedings, will notify both parties of the time and date when the appeal will be heard convene the Sexual Harassment Appeal Board and notify both parties.
-The Complainant and the Respondent may choose to have up to two (2) advisors of their choice (including attorneys and/or union representatives) present during his or her appearance before the Appeal Board.

-The Sexual Harassment Appeal Board shall:
+- i.
+If the Appeal Board grants a petition for appeal proceedings, the Appeal Board, through an individual selected to convene the Board's proceedings, will notify both parties, in writing, of the date, time and location where the appeal will be heard.
+The Complainant and the Respondent may choose to have up to two (2) advisors of their choice (including attorneys and/or union representatives) present during his/her appearance before the Appeal Board. - ii.
+The Sexual Harassment Appeal Board shall: - 1.
 Interview the Affirmative Action Officer, review the petition, review the Affirmative Action Officer's investigation reports, and may interview witnesses.
 Both parties have the right to submit a written statement to the Appeal Board.
-All actions undertaken by the Appeal Board shall be fair and impartial.

-The Sexual Harassment Appeal Board may overturn the Affirmative Action Officer's decision or do one of the following:

-- Reduce the severity of the sanction

-- Increase the severity of the sanction

-- Uphold the Affirmative Action Officer's decisions
+All actions undertaken by the Appeal Board shall be fair and impartial. - 2.
+The Sexual Harassment Appeal Board may overturn the Affirmative Action Officer's decision or do one of the following: - Reduce the severity of the sanction - Increase the severity of the sanction - Uphold the Affirmative Action Officer's decisions c.
+The Sexual Harassment Appeal Board